 - 75,000 students will show growth as a result of increased opportunities to engage in high-quality English language arts, math, and science instruction aligned to the Common Core State Standards and the Next Generation Science Standards.
 (See WA-TPL Outcomes in the sidebar to the right.)

 About the grant

-The WA-TPL grant is from the Bill & Melinda Gates Foundation (U.S. Programs Grant Number OPP1089743).
+WA-TPL is funded by the Bill & Melinda Gates Foundation (U.S. Programs Grant Number OPP1089743).
 The grant period is November 2013 through October 2016.
-Grants to participating districts will range from $10,000 to $15,000 per year, depending on the district’s role.
-OSPI will work with Learning Forward Washington, the nine Educational Service Districts, and other education partners to implement this project.
+OSPI has teamed up with Learning Forward Washington, the nine Educational Service Districts, and other education partners to implement this project.
+Grants to participating districts range from $10,000 to $15,000 per year, depending on the district’s role.

 Who is eligible

-All districts are eligible to apply for this grant.
+All Washington school districts are eligible to apply for this grant.
 Partner districts will be selected through a competitive application process.
 OSPI will select 33 districts.
-Nine of these districts will be Laboratory Districts (one in each ESD region), and the remaining 24 will be Critical Friend Districts (2-3 in each ESD region).
+The WA-TPL project is designed to have at least one Lab District with 2-3 Critical Friend Districts in each of the nine ESD regions.